 "Getting more extreme"

 The percentage of regular college binge drinkers has remained fairly stable over the last two decades.
 In fact, over the past decade or so the number of students that abstain from alcohol has increased from 16 percent to 19 percent.
-But as reported in the Journal of General Psychology in 2006, about 40 percent of all college students have gone on at least one recent binge, defined in this study as consuming five or more drinks in a single session.
+But as reported by the National Institute of Alcohol Abuse and Alcoholism, about 30 percent of all college students have gone on at least one recent binge, defined in this study as consuming five or more drinks in a single session.
 A study on college alcohol use by the Harvard School of Public Health found that binge drinkers as a whole represent less than half the college population (44 percent), but they account for almost all (91 percent) of the alcohol consumed on campus.

-Even though drinking is illegal unless students are 21 or older, 57.8 percent of full-time college students who are underage have used alcohol in the past month, 40.1 percent have been involved in binge drinking, and 16.6 percent are involved in heavy drinking, according to a national survey from the Substance Abuse and Mental Health Services Administration.
+Even though drinking is illegal unless students are 21 or older, more than 57% reported drinking and more than 40 percent binge drink, according to a national survey from the Substance Abuse and Mental Health Services Administration.

 The toll of college drinking is already staggering.
-As reported by the National Institute on Alcohol Abuse and Alcoholism. in 2005, about one out of four college students say that drinking has caused academic problems.
-Nearly 700,000 students are assaulted each year by other students who are under the influence, and nearly 100,000 students are victims of alcohol-related sexual assault, NIAAA researchers estimated.
+As reported by the National Institute on Alcohol Abuse and Alcoholism., about one out of four college students say that drinking has caused academic problems.
+Nearly 700,000 students are assaulted each year by other students who are under the influence, and one in five students are victims of sexual assault, most of it alcohol-related, NIAAA researchers estimated.

 From community colleges to the Ivy League, centers of higher learning across the country are identifying alcohol as the number one threat to their students.
 Many have tried instituting programs to cut down on drinking, with various levels of success.
 At some schools, heavy drinking has become an entrenched part of the student culture; others have managed to move it to the background.
 But wherever a student goes to school, drinking comes down to an individual choice -- a choice that can be shaped by friends, parents, and campus leaders.